neo4j-labs/neo4rs/README.md

 You might run into panics or test failures with the message 'failed to start container'.
 In that case, try to pull the image first before running the tests with `docker pull neo4j:$NEO4J_VERSION_TAG`.

-This could happend if you are on a machine with an architecture that is not supported by the image, e.g. `arm64` like the Apple silicon Macs.
+This could happen if you are on a machine with an architecture that is not supported by the image, e.g. `arm64` like the Apple silicon Macs.
 In that case, pulling the image will fail with a message like 'no matching manifest for linux/arm64/v8'.
 You need to use the `--platform` flag to pull the image for a different architecture, e.g. `docker pull --platform linux/amd64 neo4j:$NEO4J_VERSION_TAG`.
 There is an experimental option in docker to use Rosetta to run those images, so that tests don't take forever to run (please check the docker documentation).